Oh, hey! Welcome in!

-The first step in creating a more sustainable, just, and healthy world is in becoming conscious of the personal choices we make (and don’t make), and their effect on the lives of our children and grandchildren.
+The first step in creating a more sustainable, just, and healthy world is becoming aware of the personal choices we make (and don’t make), and their effect on the lives of future generations.

-On this site you will find tons of information about:
+On this site you will find articles and videos about:

-Our aim is to give you the resources you need to make powerful choices that improve your health and well-being— and thereby the health and well-being of the only planet we’ve been blessed with.
+My aim is to give you all the resources you need to make powerful choices that improve your health and well-being— and thereby the health and well-being of the only planet we’ve been blessed with.

 If you have any questions or thoughts, I’d love to hear from you!